WEST PALM BEACH, Fla. — The National Hurricane Center on Monday is watching five areas of unsettled weather for tropical activity.

 Elsewhere in the tropics, there are three areas in the Atlantic that will not impact any land masses.

-Tropical Storm Isaac in the north Atlantic will go extra tropical later today.
+Tropical Storm Isaac in the North Atlantic will go extratropical later today.
+Its last advisory has been issued.

-Just south of that, newly formed Tropical Depression 12 will become Tropical Storm Kirk in the next day or so and is likely to become a major hurricane before curving out to sea.
+Just south of that, Tropical Depression 12 strengthened into Tropical Storm Kirk on Monday and is forecast to become a major hurricane before curving out to sea.
+It will not bother us.

-Finally, a new wave south of the Cabo Verde Islands near Africa has a 60% chance of development over the next seven days.
+Finally, a new wave south of the Cabo Verde Islands near Africa has a 90% chance of development over the next seven days.
+It could become our next tropical storm which will be Leslie.